 CBSE Class 12 Accountancy Syllabus emphasises on enhancing the fundamental comprehension about the nature and purpose of the accounting information and its utility in the conduct of business operations.
-This progresses logical reasoning, analytical skills and considered judgmental potential among the students.
-Class 12 Accountancy provides a wide range of illustrative examples; which helps the students to comprehend and learn quickly.
+This progresses logical reasoning, analytical skills and judgmental potential among the students.
+Class 12 Accountancy provides a wide range of illustrative examples, which help the students to comprehend and learn quickly.

 Accountancy (Code No. 055) Class-XII (2020-21)

 |Part A||Accounting for Not-for-Profit Organizations, Partnership Firms and Companies|

 |Unit 1.
 Financial Statements of Not-for-Profit Organizations||25||10|

 |Unit 2.
 Accounting for Partnership Firms||65||30|

 |Part B||Financial Statement Analysis|